ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Part 2: Plan your information barrier policies

 After you have defined segments for all the users in your organization, your next step is to plan the policies.
+It's important to plan your policies carefully because user

 You can use information barrier policies to:
 - Block communications between two segments;